constraintAutomaton/Opportunities-for-Shape-Based-Optimization-of-Link-Traversal-Queries/content/introduction.md

 Hence investigating more descriptive structural assumptions is a relevant research endeavor.
 Structural assumptions based on the path structure of URIs are not a viable solution.
 Indeed, those types of assumptions either don't describe enough the data, or are too exhaustive to be effective and practical.
-Furthermore, the semantic of the URI of the path structure is not easily machine-interpretable, hence making this approach not suitable for a generalizable solution.
+Furthermore, the semantic of the structure of the path of URI is not easily machine-interpretable, hence making this approach not suitable for a generalizable solution.

 In this article, we proposed to use RDF shapes as the main mechanism for a structural assumption in the form of a Shape Index (SI).
 RDF shapes are mostly used in data validation [](cite:cites Gayo2018a) hence they provide an excellent means to describe data.
 They are also used to a lesser extent in the context of federated query optimization [](cite:cites kashif2021).
-RDF shapes don't require significative power to be maintained because they only need to be changed when the data model is modified and not on regular operation over the data source.
+RDF shapes don't require significative power to be maintained because they only need to be changed when the data model is modified.
 The low cost of maintenance combined with the mostly passive contribution of the server when using RDF shape for query optimization makes it a promising potential approach.
 We intend to use the SI in the context of queries for data source discovery, URIs dereferencing discrimination and ordering, and query planning.